Publishing fresh, high-quality content is still the number one way to boost your site’s SEO.

 Here are the steps for creating skyscraper content:

-A Google search will take care of this—simply search using your keyword.
-All the results on the first page are bound to have plenty of backlinks.
+A Google search will take care of this – simply search using your keyword.
+All the results on the first page will have plenty of backlinks.

 How much better?
-This strategy is most effective if your piece of content is 5-10 times better.
-If you look closely and get creative, you’re bound to find ways to convey the information more effectively.
+This strategy is most effective if your content is 5-10 times better.
+If you look closely and get creative, you will find ways to convey the information more effectively.

 Maybe you find an article that’s well-written but stops short of covering the whole topic.
 Perhaps it also lacks pictures and external links.

-In that case, there are three ways you can create a better article on the same topic.
-If you add the missing information, include helpful images or an infographic, and add some links to useful external resources, your coverage of the topic will be better.
+In that case, you can create a better article on the same topic in three ways.
+If you add the missing information, include helpful images or an infographic, and add some links to helpful external resources, your coverage of the topic will be better.

-Reach out to all those sites and make them aware of your superior version.
-It will speak for itself, making a compelling case that they should link to your content instead.
+Reach out to all those sites and inform them of your superior version.
+It will speak for itself, compelling that they should link to your content instead.

-With skyscraper content, you’ll get more traffic to your business website or blog, plus, there’s a major bonus—it’s traffic that your competitors won’t get.
-Search results, and eventually backlinks, will direct people to your content instead of your competitors’.
+With skyscraper content, you’ll get more traffic to your business website or blog.
+Plus, there’s a significant bonus – it’s traffic that your competitors won’t get.
+Search results, and eventually backlinks, will direct people to your content instead of your competitors.

 That’s business.
-You’re all vying for the same audience, so what may seem like a cut-throat tactic is actually quite necessary.
+You’re all vying for the same audience, so what may seem like an aggressive tactic is quite necessary.